sparkflows/sparkflows-docs/docs/user-guide/quick-start/sample-workflows.rst

      	-	Displays Summary of selected incoming column data by calculating and printing spreads such as Count, Mean, Min, Max and so on.
    * - Data Cleaning
-     - 	-	Imputin missing values with constants.
+     - 	-	Imputing missing values with constants.
 Each column can be configured for imputing.

      	-	Converts String Categorical data to Index value as a part of Feature Engineering.